 It dawned to me that the perfect name was the name deemed most imperfect.
 Name of the child of Dawn.
 The original misfit.
 Morning star.
 I chose Lucifer.

-So?
-Does that disgust you?
-Do you think the name itself is an abomination?
-Now you must be thinking that I am as evil as a person can be… Ok, but guess what?
-I have a retort.
-Take a moment and think of all the atrocities committed by god fearing people.
-The gazillion crimes heard and unheard of – world wars, massacres, invasions, rapes, discrimination, hate crimes and all the other things we see on everyday news.
+Before you run for your pitchforks and torches, take a moment and think of all the atrocities committed by god fearing people.
+Murders, rapes and world wars, discrimination, torture and hate crimes, and all the other things heard and unheard of.
 If all these are the doings of God’s followers, then I would rather have very very nothing to do with such a God.

 You teach, you are a teacher.
 You heal, you are a healer.
 Your actions become you.
 Your beliefs become your actions.
 You are what you believe in.